sjspielman/UTbiocomputing2015/Lessons/python3.md

         3. print_sentence: boolean argument for whether a sentence stating the results of the calculation should be printed.
 (Default: False)
         4. return_remainder: return the remainder between between x and y in addition to the dividend (Default: False)
 ```

+#### Modules

+Let's say you have several scripts which all perform similar tasks, and therefore require the same functions.
+One way to do this is simply to include your functions in every script.
+An alternative (and dare-I-say, better?) strategy is to create a stand-alone python script which contains only functions - this is a module!
+You can then import this module into the scripts which use these functions.
+This strategy will help ensure that you don't accidentally introduce bugs from copy/pasting the function, and more importantly allows you to change the function *only one time* as opposed to individually in each script where it's used (no matter how diligent you are, the latter strategy **will** introduce bugs!).

+For examples, see the script `my_math_module.py` (contains module functions).